SoniAnmol/epa_1361_group_20_final_project/final assignment/README.md

 *(This notebook contains robustness analysis for candidate solution and evaluates its performance under uncertainity)*<br/>

 ### **presentations**<br/>
- *(This directory contains the presentation about model and a summary of the results of analysis performed by group_20)*<br/>
+ *(This directory contains the presentation about model and a summary of the results and analysis performed by group_20)*<br/>